Groups Acting Acylindrically on Trees: 3-Manifold Groups

 We finish this section by showing by means of an example that Theorem~\ref{thm:intromfd} cannot be extended to include the compact case.

-\begin{example} Let $M=S^3-4_1$, the figure 8 knot compliment in $S^3$, which fibres over the circle with fibre homeomorphic to a punctured torus.
+\begin{example} Let $M=S^3-4_1$, the figure 8 knot complement in $S^3$, which fibres over the circle with fibre homeomorphic to a punctured torus.
 Then $M$ is hyperbolic and has the following properties. \begin{enumerate} \item By a result of Floyd and Hatcher \cite[Theorem 1.1]{FLOYD1982263} all closed incompressible embedded surfaces in $M$ are isotopic to the torus boundary component.
-The fundamental group $\pi_1(M)$ is therefore not acylindrically arboreal by Theorem~\ref{thm:mainHypMfd}. \item By the same theorem of Floyd and Hatcher, $M$ does contain several incompressible embedded surfaces, at least two of which are not isotopic to the fibre of the above fibration. \item Finally, the first singular homology group of $M$ is a copy of $\Z$.
-Thus any incompressible surface that induces a splitting of $M$ with a fixed line must be isotopic to the fibre of the above fibration. \end{enumerate} Properties (2) and (3) imply that $\pi_1(M)$ does not have (FA$^{-}$), as the cut along the surfaces in $M$ not isotopic to the fibre must give an interesting splitting.
-It follows that $M$ contradicts the arboreal exactness of hyperbolic and orientable 3-manifolds. \end{example}
+The fundamental group $\pi_1(M)$ is therefore not acylindrically arboreal by Theorem~\ref{thm:mainHypMfd}. \item By the same theorem of Floyd and Hatcher, $M$ does contain several incompressible embedded surfaces, at least two of which are not isotopic to a fibre of the above fibration. \item Finally, the first singular homology group of $M$ is a copy of $\Z$, so any incompressible surface that induces a splitting of $M$ with a fixed line must be isotopic to the fibre of the above fibration. \end{enumerate} Properties (2) and (3) imply that $\pi_1(M)$ does not have (FA$^{-}$), as the cut along the surfaces in $M$ not isotopic to the fibre must give an interesting splitting.
+It follows that $M$ is a compact hyperbolic $3$-manifold with toroidal boundary such that $\pi_1(M)$ is not acylindrically arboreal, but $\pi_1(M)$ also does not have (FA$^-$). \end{example}